 All users (adults and young people) will have responsibility for the security of their username and password, must not allow other users to access the systems using their log on details and must immediately report any suspicion or evidence that there has been a breach of security.
+Staff will support students accordingly to use their passwords and log on details, to develop their skills to be able to do this independently.

-Passwords for new users, and replacement passwords for existing users can be allocated by QKS IT Support team.
+Passwords for new users, and replacement passwords for existing users can be allocated by the admin staff responsible for recruitment and onboarding.
 Any changes carried out must be notified to the member of staff responsible for issuing and coordinating password security (above).